Louisiana Bridge Program

 About the Program

 A partnership between the Office of Behavioral Health (OBH) and the Office of Public Health (OPH), the Louisiana Bridge Program (LA Bridge) is a hospital‑based initiative designed to reduce opioid overdose deaths in communities across our state.
-Modeled after the California Bridge Program, Louisiana Bridge supports EDs to provide rapid, evidence‑based care for individuals with substance use disorders (SUD), connect individuals with ongoing treatment and recovery support, and provide low barrier access to naloxone for opioid overdose reversal.
+Modeled after the California Bridge program, Louisiana Bridge supports EDs to provide rapid, evidence‑based care for individuals with substance use disorders (SUD), connect individuals with ongoing treatment and recovery support, and provide low-barrier access to naloxone for opioid overdose reversal.

-Evidence-based treatment for SUD: Making medication for addiction treatment (MAT) accessible in the ED and all hospital departments without complicated restrictions and procedures.
+Medicine bottle icon Evidence-Based Treatment for SUD: Making medication for addiction treatment (MAT) accessible in the ED and all hospital departments without complicated restrictions and procedures.

-How LA Bridge Fosters Help and Hope
+How Louisiana Bridge Fosters Help and Hope

 SUNs also provide post‑discharge follow‑up to patients and their families to promote ongoing engagement in treatment and the use of overdose prevention strategies.
 By linking patients to the appropriate level of care, SUNs offer individuals choices and support as they work toward their own recovery goals.